 Joel was visiting family last week, and I decided to make calzones.
-Of course, I had to include a few normally off-limit treats.
+And of course, I had to include a few normally off-limit treats.

 Calzones make an easy weeknight meal.
 Just use ready-made pizza dough, and all you need to make is a great filling.

 For these calzones, I was inspired by the flavors of puttanesca sauce.
-This classic Italian sauce has interesting origins (Google it to see what I mean!), and it’s made with olives and capers.
+This classic Italian sauce has interesting origins (Google it to see what I mean), and it’s made with olives and capers.

 The final ingredient is fresh broccoli.
 There’s nothing to cook, and the filling comes together quickly.

 After assembling the calzones, bake them at a high temperature.
 Your Broccoli, Feta, and Olive Calzones will be ready to eat just 15 minutes later!

-- Nonstick cooking spray
+- nonstick cooking spray

-- 1 (14.5 oz.) can diced fire roasted tomatoes
+- 1 (14.5-ounce) can diced fire roasted tomatoes

 - 1/3 cup kalamata olives, pitted and chopped

-- 1 tbsp. capers
+- 1 tablespoon capers

-- 1/2 tsp. salt
+- 1/2 teaspoon salt

-- 1/4 tsp. crushed red pepper flakes
+- 1/4 teaspoon crushed red pepper flakes

 - 1 cup shredded mozzarella cheese